PitiRR/microservices-demo-deploy/terraform/README.md

 (If prompted, type `yes` to copy existing state to the new backend)

-1. Always verify the resources that will be created.
+1. Always verify the resources that will be created:

     ```bash
     terraform plan
     ```

-1. If you are satisfied with proposed changes, you may apply the configuration - it may take up to 15 minutes.
+1. If you are satisfied with proposed changes, you may apply the configuration - it may take up to 15 minutes:

     ```bash
     terraform apply
     ```

+## Setup: Update Github Secrets to push future changes to ACR

+To ensure future changes done to `microservices-demo` are applied to reality, we must build the Dockerfile and push it somewhere accessible to the Kubernetes Cluster.
+This place is `Azure Container Registry (ACR)`.
+Follow instructions below to configure Github Actions to push the changes.

 ## Accessing the Application